 Where no casual vacancies exist, a waiting list will be kept of all applicants for such a place in each year group.
 After the decision regarding admissions to Reception Class has been made by the Governors those unsuccessful applicants will be included on a waiting list throughout the academic year of proposed entry.
 This waiting list will be produced in rank order as a consequence of the application of the published admission's criteria to each child.
+Each added child will require the list to be ranked again in line with the published oversubscription criteria.
 Waiting lists for each year group will be maintained for the remainder of the school year.
 In July, at the end of the school year, those parents who applied for a casual vacancy and were unsuccessful will be circulated to ascertain whether they wish their child's name to remain on the list.
 It will be the responsibility of parents to update or provide information regarding any change of circumstance.